rmelian/cloud-recipes/aws-s3-upload-step-function-trigger/README.md

-# Trigger a step function after file uploaded to an S3 bucket
+# Trigger a AWS step function after file uploaded to an S3 bucket

 ### What is this?
 A serverless application that demonstrates how to trigger a step function after a file is uploaded into an S3 bucket.